cs2620-pr/fp-tor-replica/engineering_notebook.md

 Each relay node is responsible for:

-1. Generating and maintaining an RSA key pair
+1. Generating and maintaining an RSA key pair.
-2. Registering with the CDS
+2. Registering with the CDS.
-3. Accepting incoming connections
+3. Accepting incoming connections.
-4. Decrypting one layer of encryption using its private key
+4. Decrypting one layer of encryption using its private key.
-5. Forwarding the message to the next destination
+5. Forwarding the message to the next destination.

-Relays only know their immediate predecessor and successor in the circuit, which is fundamental to the anonymity properties of the system.
+Note that relays only know their immediate predecessor and successor in the circuit.
+This helps to provide the anonymity properties of the system.

 #### 3.2.2 Implementation Details